textpattern/textpattern.github.io/brand/user-docs-guide.md

 * etc
 {:.example}

-As before, simply add the notation on a new line directly under the list block:
+As before, add the notation on a new line directly under the list block:

 ```
 * item one